quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.rst

     dataset.attrs

-Note that ``xarray`` automatically provides the attributes as python attributes:
+Note that :mod:`xarray` automatically provides the attributes as python attributes:

 .. jupyter-execute::